 The Equality Impact Assessment considers the needs of people classified as having 'protected characteristics'3.
-For the District Plan Pre-Submission Draft, this has shown that community involvement should in particular consider and provide for the needs of people with a physical disability or a mental impairment, young and older people, women who are pregnant or have very young babies, and Gypsies and Travellers.
+For the Focused Amendments to the District Plan Pre-Submission Draft, this has shown that community involvement should in particular consider and provide for the needs of people with a physical disability or a mental impairment, young and older people, women who are pregnant or have very young babies, and Gypsies and travellers.
 Consideration should also be given to people who are disadvantaged by their socio-economic background and people who live in isolated rural areas.
 Further information is available in the Equality Impact Assessment4.